beached/daw_json_link/readme.md

 ```
 A working example can be found at [daw_json_iostream_test.cpp](tests/src/daw_json_iostream_test.cpp)

+## Common errors
+* ```error: pointer to subobject of string literal is not allowed in a template argument```
+	* Your compiler does not support Class Non-Type Template Parameters, or is not in C++20 mode.
+If you do not have compiler support, you can the C++17 naming style above
+      * e.g. ```cpp
+		constexpr char const member_name[] = "member_name";
+		//...
+		json_link<member_name, Type>```

 ## Build configuration points
 There are a few defines that affect how JSON Link operates
 * `DAW_JSON_DONT_USE_EXCEPTIONS` - Controls if exceptions are allowed.
 If they are not, an `std::terminate()` on errors will occur
-* `DAW_ALLOW_SSE42` - Allow experimental SSE3 mode
+* `DAW_ALLOW_SSE42` - Allow experimental SSE42 mode, generally the constexpr mode is faster
 * `DAW_JSON_NO_CONST_EXPR` - This can be used to allow classes without move/copy special members to be constructed from JSON data prior to C++ 20.
 This mode does not work in a constant expression prior to C++20 when this flag is no longer needed.

 ## Requirements
 ###### [Top](#content)

 * C++ 17 compiler
+* GCC(9/10/11) have been tested
+	* gcc-7/8 may work in some cases
-* GCC(8/9)/Clang(7/8/9/10) have been tested.
+* Clang(7/8/9/10/11/12) have been tested.
-* MSVC 19.21 has been tested.
+* MSVC 19.29 has been tested.

 ### For building tests
 * git
 * cmake

 #### Contact
-Darrell Wright
+* Darrell Wright
-json_link@dawdevel.ca
+* json_link@dawdevel.ca

 # Limitations
-* When parsing classes, the first member with a mapped name will be used.
-If you want to parse a class that can have more than one of any member by name, either parse as a `json_value` see or as a `json_key_value` that is mapped to a `std::multimap` or a `std::vector` with a pair of key type(`string`) and value type(s).
-[Cookbook Key Values](cookbook/key_values.md) demonstrates these methods.
-If a `json_key_value` is used and the mapped data type does not support duplicate keys, it will insert for each key.
-This may result in the last item being the value reflected after serializing.
-If the duplicate member is the tag type in a `json_tagged_variant`, it is undefined what the behaviour for parsing is.
+* When parsing classes,
+  the default is unspecified when duplicate names are encounters as to which is used.
+  One can guarantee that both can be parsed or order by using `json_key_value` parse type.
+  When used with `std::multimap<std::string, T>` or `std::vector<std::pair<std::string, T>>` all members are preserved with the former in order.
+Alternatively, the `json_value` type will allow iteration over the class members and lazy parsing of the correct one.
+  See [Cookbook Key Values](docs/cookbook/key_values.md) which demonstrates these methods.
+* Trailing commas, the parser makes no effort to detect trailing commas.